makrai/notes/kratzer88-stage-level-individual-level-pred.md

 where a donkey is stubborn (as It has to be, given the arguments above), the two analyses yield the same truth-con.dittons for (I 0 1).
-Every mtntmal eventuality where a donkey i!. stubborn i s an event�oiHy where exactly one donkey is stubborn.
+Every mtntmal eventuality where a donkey i!. stubborn i s an eventaoiHy where exactly one donkey is stubborn.
 There are other sentences, however, where the two types of analyses make difrerent predictions.
 The following type or example Is an Individual-level version of a paraJJel stage-level e>eample ascribed to Hans Kamp